-To add or modify a local signature rule by using the Signatures Editor
+Add or modify a local signature rule

 Navigate to Security > Citrix Web App Firewall > Signatures.

-In the Add Local Signature Rule or the Modify Local Signature Rule dialog box, configure the actions for a signature by selecting the appropriate check boxes.
+Configure the actions for a signature by selecting the appropriate check boxes.

 - Enabled.
 Enables the new signature rule.
 If you do not select this, this new signature rule is added to your configuration, but is inactive.